Stefku/intellij-reference-diagram/README.md

 ## Example

-This example shows three cohesive clusters in MainClass (source is showed below).
+This example shows five cohesive clusters in MainClass (source is showed below).
 A blue line indicates a method call, where a green line means that a field is coupled to a method in terms of cohesion.
 The numbers on the edges indicating the number of references.